dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-wadors/README.md

      -a,--accept <arg>           Specify the value for Accept header.
                                  Supported types for object retrieval are
                                  dicom, octetstream, pdf, jpeg, jp2, jpx,
-                                 xjls, xdicomrle, mpeg and mp4.
+                                 xjls, xdicomrle, cda, stl, mpeg, mp4 and zip.
                                  To retrieve metadata, supported types are xml or json.
 If no value is specified, then wildcard shall be sent in the request.
-The appropriate value of Accept shall be sent in request header or as a query parameter.
-For eg. if it is jpeg then Accept value shall be
+For eg. if it is jpeg then Accept value shall be sent as multipart/related;type=image/jpeg.
+If
-                                 multipart/related;type=image/jpeg.
+                                 specified, by default it will be appended to the URL as a query parameter.
+        --bearer <bearer>        Specify the bearer token to be used in Authorization header for server
+                                 authentication.
      -h,--help                   display this help and exit
-        --header                 If specified, Accept value shall be sent as header, else it shall be appended to the URL as a query parameter.
+        --header                 If specified, Accept value shall be sent as HTTP Request Header.
         --out-dir <directory>    Specify directory where the received MIME multipart messages will be unpacked into
                                  different parts.